 On this run, planning is serious business.
 The backcountry aspect of the Idaho Centennial Trail means the pair will depend on strategic meetups with family and friends and even mail drops at backcountry airstrips in order to get supplies.
-The packs they will trek with in the most remote section of the trail in the Frank Church River of No Return Wilderness and the Bitterroot Mountains will not weigh more than 15 pounds with water, chews, and a sleeping bag in tow.
+The packs they will use in the most remote section of the trail in the Frank Church-River of No Return Wilderness and the Bitterroot Mountains will not weigh more than 15 pounds with water, chews, and a sleeping bag in tow.
 Andrija and Taylor plan to consume close to 8,000 calories a day in order to not lose weight, something they say will be a little bit of a battle.
 They hope they’ll meet a few friends along the trail who will help keep their calorie counts up.
-“Alot of relying on the good will of people, but we will plan on none of it,” said Andrija.
+“A lot of relying on the goodwill of people, but we will plan on none of it,” said Andrija.
 Taylor was quick to follow up with, “But if they offer us a meal and a beer, we will take it!”

 Besides the battle for calories, these runners will also need an ample supply of shoes.
 Each of them will roughly go through six to nine pairs of shoes running the rough and rugged terrain.
 Saucony is a gear sponsor of the duo and will outfit them for the duration of the trip.

-Even though these runners have spent the last year meticulously planning this trip, there are still unknowns they can’t account for until their feet hit the trail.
+Even though these runners have spent the last year meticulously planning this trip, there are still unknowns they can’t account for until their feet hit the dirt.

 Q: What’s the biggest challenge that lies ahead of you?